 I can’t sit here and tell you with confidence that it will work.
 What I’m saying with confidence is that this is an opportunity, and it carries hope.
 But it depends on a lot of moving parts.
 It’s very, very complicated.

 What makes it different, and the reason I have hope, is that it imposes a series of actions and responsibilities on the players in ways that will encourage them to conform.
 For instance, Russia has to meet our mistrust and skepticism by providing seven consecutive days of reduced violence.
 That would be a confidence-builder.

-As an incentive for them to do that, they can’t get what they want—the cooperation of the United States in going after Nusra [the al-Nusra Front] and ISIL [also known as the Islamic State, or ISIS]—without that seven days.
+As an incentive for them to do that, they can’t get what they want—the cooperation of the United States in going after Nusra [the al-Nusra Front] and ISIL [also known as ISIS]—without that seven days.
 And unless we get our [allies in the] opposition to comply, we don’t get the establishment of the Joint Implementation Center, which would lead to the first [joint] targeting, which would be the trigger for [Syrian President] Assad to not fly in the agreed-upon zone.

 There’s also a mechanism here for dealing with the most significant confusion exploited in [earlier negotiations], which was Nusra being integrated with some of the opposition.
 That gave Assad cover to lump everybody together.
 Hopefully, that will now be diminished significantly.

 How are you getting the word out to the opposition groups to separate themselves from al-Nusra?